IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 # 34 IUA Profile

 The IUA Profile adds authorization information to HTTP RESTful transactions.
-The IUA actors and behavior will be added to other profiles and transactions that need authorization.
+The IUA actors and behavior can be added to other profiles and transactions that need authorization.

 ## 34.1 IUA Actors, Transactions, and Content Modules